nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 var myVar = 1;
 a();
 ```
-## 15 - Scope, ES6, and `let`
+## - Scope, ES6, and `let`
 **Scope** - where a variable is available in your code.
 And if it's truly a new variable, or a new copy.

 **`let`** - allows JS engine block scoping.
 During execution context that variable is still placed in memory and set to `undefined`, however, you're not allowed to use it until the line of code is run during the execution phase.
 So if you try to use a variable before, you'll get an error.
 Also, it is declared within a block.
 A block is usually defined by `{}` (function, if statement etc).
 So if you're running `let` inside a loop a new variable will be placed in memory after each iteration.

-### Event Queue
+## 16 - What About Asynchronous Callbacks
-- Beside the scope chain list, there is also another list, called the event
+**Asynchronous** - executed more than one at a time.
+What is happening inside JS engine is synchronous.
+Its just the browser is putting things asynchronously in the event queue.

-queue.
+**Event queue** - events like click and others are placed in the queue.
+And this queue starts to get processed in the order it happened only when execution stack is empty.
 - The event queue is populated with events, or populated events that we want to
 be notified of.
 - We can listen for events, and let a function handle that specific event.